ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

   * Don't define wide scope operators.
 Restrict their scope to module or function
   * Don't use many of them
   * Before defining a custom binary operator, check if the symbol is not already used.
 This can be done in two ways
-    - By surrounding the candidate symbol with parentheses in UTop and see if it responds with a type or `Unbound value`
+    - By surrounding the candidate symbol with parentheses in UTop and see if it responds with a type or with an `Unbound value` error
     - Use [Sherlocode](https://sherlocode.com/) to check if it is already used in some OCaml project
   * Avoid shadowing existing operators